The Maori people paddled their canoes to New Zealand’s shores some 700 years ago. Descendants of these early settlers still populate the East Cape.

 I’d recently re-watched Once Were Warriors.
 If you haven’t seen the film, it’s a sometimes hard-to –watch chronicle of violence, alcoholism and gang life in one Maori community.

-Images of a violent Jake The Muss (the film’s tough guy lead character) were infiltrating my peace of mind.
+Images of a violent Jake The Muss (the film’s tough guy lead character) were invading my thoughts.
 It’s just a movie, I told myself.
 We’re safe.
 It’s New Zealand, not Somalia.

 The East Cape is surely one of the world’s best coastal cycling routes.
 Highway 35 hugs the coast for some 400 kilometers and dips and dives over headlands jutting into the sea.
 There are peaceful coves where lone fisherman cast their lines and tiny settlements with not much more than a general store, a pub and perhaps a church or school.